-Clean linen that is deemed unfit for re-use e.g. badly torn, should be disposed of locally or returned to the laundry for disposal.
+Clean linen that is deemed unfit for re-use e.g. badly torn, should be returned to the laundry for disposal.

 Any linen used during patient transfer e.g. blankets, should be categorised at the point of destination.

 For all used linen (previously known as soiled linen):